VItoGiordano94/Text-Mining-Toolkit-in-R-BusinessTuesday-Webinar/README.md

-# VItoGiordano94
-Text Mining Toolkit in R: #BusinessTuesday Webinar
+# Text Mining Toolkit in R: #BusinessTuesday Webinar

-------- TEXT MINING TOOLKIT IN R --------

 The following project contains the docuemtns and the R programming code used for the "BusinessTuesday" Webinar.
 The Webinar cycle is organized by the professors of economic-managerial engineering Andrea Bonaccorsi and Antonella Martini of DESTEC and by Professor Gualtiero Fantoni, who teaches Product Design and Development, of DICI, together with Eng.
 Paola Belingheri (RTD-A), to the research fellow Ing.
 Filippo Chiarello and to PhD students of smart industry and DESTEC.